blueprint-genetics/amiss/docs/paper/methods.md

 4. Faster than 3., but probably introduces biases
 5. Avoids the issue where it the size of the test set affects the performance on the test set, and makes it impossible to predict on a single observation at a time.
 Really slow.

-Options 1. and 5. are the only ones that allow imputation of prediction candidates[^cand] independently from each other; options based on 2. necessarily perform imputation with parameters estimated from the other observations that are being predicted on at the same time.
+Options 1. and 5. are the only ones that allow imputation of test observations independently from each other; options based on 2. necessarily perform imputation with parameters estimated from the other observations that are being predicted on at the same time.
 This is in general undesirable.

 Imputation method / family  Implementation  Out-of-the-box parameter reuse
 --------------------------- --------------- -------------------------------